ijm/fTemplateModules/README.md

 ```
 See the source code for some examples.

+## Debugging hook - an inspection hatch.
+The function `set_debug_hook(callack: Callable)` can be used to enable
+debugging and set a function to be called when ever a template is used.
+The callback function gets the name of the template and the result as returned
+by the function as the first two arguments and the arguments the template
+was called with as its keyword arguments.
+The callback hook is only compiled into the template when debugging is
+enabled, so the hook has to be set before a `.ftmpl` module is imported to
+have an effect.
+`examples/testDebug.py` wraps the `test.py` example with a JSON logger to
+log everything going through the templates into a file.

 ## Example Templates
 (ToDo: better examples!
 A longer example is in the example directory)